-- Class circle time. - School assemblies about emotions and feelings. - Posters tell children who they can talk to if worried (our safeguarding team). - A Worry Box in each classroom for children to leave notes for adults to read and then provide the most appropriate support. - Clear systems for managing behaviour. - Staff who offer pastoral support.
+- Class circle time.

+- School assemblies about emotions and feelings.

+- Posters tell children who they can talk to if worried (our safeguarding team).

+- · Clear systems for managing behaviour.

+- Staff who offer pastoral support.

 5. Why don't school include a child with autism or ADHD as a sensory need on the paperwork or SEND register?